jimmyle9080/olist-ecommerce-analytics/README.md

 - Top 10 categories ranked by total revenue (left) and average item price (right)
 - Health & Beauty leads in total revenue, followed by Watches & Gifts and Bed/Bath/Table
-- The avg price chart tells a different story - computers and furniture have high prices but lower order volumes, meaning fewer but higher-value transactions
+- The avg price chart reveals a different pattern -- computers and furniture have high prices but lower order volumes, meaning fewer but higher-value transactions
-- This split matters for pricing strategy, inventory planning, and marketing spend allocation
-- A data analyst at Amazon or Walmart would use this breakdown to identify which categories to invest in
+- High revenue does not always mean high price per item, and high price does not always mean high total revenue

 ---